-- 2.5 In the previous actuarial investigation as at 31 December 2022 we recommended that: - a.
-ANZ make no contributions to the PSA for the year ending 31 December 2023. - b.
-No change be made to the standard employer contributions to the Scheme during 2023, apart from an increase in contributions to meet the legislated increase in the Superannuation Guarantee rate. - c.
+- 2.5 In the previous actuarial investigation as at 31 December 2023 we recommended that: - a.
+ANZ make no contributions to the PSA for the year ending 31 December 2024. - b.
+No change be made to the standard employer contributions to the Scheme during 2024, apart from an increase in contributions to meet the legislated increase in the Superannuation Guarantee rate. - c.
 The funding position of the Pension Section be reviewed annually. - d.
-At least \$5.0 million be retained in the Employer Funding Reserve to support the Pension Section and provide ANZ's subsidy of the changes for death and TPD cover and administration costs in Section C. - e.
-The adequacy of the Death and Disablement Reserve, and whether its amount can continue to support the 45% premium rebate currently in place, should be reviewed at least annually by the Trustee. - f.
+The adequacy of the Death and Disablement Reserve, and whether its amount can continue to support the 45% premium rebate currently in place, should be reviewed at least annually by the Trustee.

+- e.
 If there is a significant fall in asset values before the next review of the adequacy of the Death and Disablement Reserve is completed, we recommended the Trustee consider moving some of the Reserve into a more conservative investment option.
-We suggested using a trigger amount of \$20 million as a level of the Death and Disablement Reserve at which the investment strategy should be reviewed.

-2.6 We believe that to the extent action by the Trustee has been required to date, these recommendations have been addressed by the Trustee, although we have not confirmed the employer contributions made to the Scheme because they relate to members' accumulation accounts.
-The actuarial input into recommendations (a), (c), (d) and (e) is contained in this report.
+We suggested using a trigger amount of \$20 million as a level of the Death and Disablement Reserve at which the investment strategy should be reviewed. - 2.6 We believe that to the extent action by the Trustee has been required to date, these recommendations have been addressed by the Trustee, although we have not confirmed the employer contributions made to the Scheme because they relate to members' accumulation accounts.
+The actuarial input into recommendations (a), (c) and (d) is contained in this report.